Buddy

 03 — Conclusion

-Outcomes
+Outcomes and takeaways

-We got the chance to dive deep into the struggles women, the LGBTQ community, and BIPOC face when traveling alone, something I've already done before, but never stopped to think about how my experience as a woman affected how I went about doing so.
+Our main takeaway was the chance to dive deep into the struggles women, the LGBTQ community, and BIPOC face when traveling alone, something I've already done before, but never stopped to think about how my experience as a woman affected how I went about doing so.
 That's why I believe it was so important for me to understand that the struggles people face when traveling should not be shrugged off, and instead, listened to and addressed through design.

 Buddy